Four Kinds of Depression and Self-Hate

-Let’s consider four broad categories of depression, somewhat following Edith Jacobson’s groundbreaking approach.
+Let’s consider four broad categories of depression, somewhat following Edith Jacobson’s approach.
 In each case, the self is despised for one reason or another that varies from person to person and usually or always smacks of hidden perfectionism.
-You might hate yourself for not being smart, attractive, free, charitable, or special enough, for examples.
+For example, you might hate yourself for not being smart, attractive, free, charitable, or special enough.
 The current categories have to do with the experienced locus of the conflict between the hating self and the hated self.

 In neurotic depression, the conflict is experienced as internal.
 You look in the mirror and think you're a slob, fat or pimply or balding.
 You say something incorrect in class and think how stupid you are.
 You move through life as if you are a short-tempered nanny with an ugly or annoying baby.
 Your depressive lens for interpreting the reactions of other people makes you want them to agree with you that the baby is an intolerable burden.

 When others treat you well, you resent it, like a nanny watching the usually inconsolable baby cooing in someone else’s arms.
 If a therapist suggests you treat yourself better, it enrages you, because it implies that this is your fault and not a natural reaction to the little brat you happen to be saddled with.
 You want the therapist to give the baby a sedative.

 In pointlessness, the conflict is not experienced at all.
 The world seems bleak and hopeless at best, a cesspool at worst.
 Old reinforcers are ineffective and no new ones take their place.
 The oppressive self has abandoned the real self, much as the economy has abandoned the slum or the aristocracy has abandoned the poor.
 The oppressive self is glimpsed only in occasional fantasies of nobility or triumph, especially in fantasies of the nobility of suffering.